kbogusze/crawler/README.md

-# crawler
+# Web crawler
-Simple web crawler application in java
+Simple web crawler application in java.

 # To run application:
 1. Clone repository from GIT